KomodoPlatform/developer-docs/docs/basic-docs/installations/common-runtime-parameters.md

 ## exportdir

-`exportdir` tells the coin daemon where to store your wallet backups done through the RPC [backupwallet](../essential-rpc/wallet.html#backupwallet) or [dumpwallet](../essential-rpc/wallet.html#dumpwallet)
+`exportdir` tells the coin daemon where to store the wallet backup files created through the [backupwallet](../essential-rpc/wallet.html#backupwallet) and [dumpwallet](../essential-rpc/wallet.html#dumpwallet) calls.

 #### :pushpin: Examples: